KilianSen/TelOAVDiscovery/README.md

 # Telegraf OPCUA Discovery Service

+## Deprecation: There is no real standard reason to use this, besides on demand rediscover.
+If you have the very specifc issue we have, good luck!

 This repository contains a docker container, that automatically discovers OPCUA Variables from a given OPCUA Server and creates/updates a Telegraf configuration file with the discovered variables.